vighneshiyer/vighneshiyer.com/content/research/events/2025_10-tensorwave/index.md

 > Where's the profit?
 >
 > TW financed those GPUs through DDTL (~$100M+), likely at 8.5–14% interest, along with investor funds.
 That’s a massive hit over the last five months, one they’re not getting back.
 Add ~80 employees to the burn, 4 office moves, and sure, revenue comes in… but sustainable long term profit?
 I know exactly what this stuff costs, not even close.

+The business model of TensorWave is fishy, but not that different than the other neoclouds.

 ## The CUDA Moat Today